cdupont/CorentinDupont-WebPage/blog/posts/2014-04-25-VM-Placement.md

 Every function, for the same arguments, will always yield the same results.
 This property (purity), combined with the strong type system of Haskell allow to reduce drastically the number of bugs.

-Satisfiability Modulo Theories (SMT) is an active research area mainly focused on formal verification of software and hardware.
+In parallel, Satisfiability Modulo Theories (SMT) is an active research area, slightly different than Constraint Programming.
-The SMT problem is the problem of determining the satisfiability of ground logical formulas with respect to background theories expressed in classical first-order logic with equality.
+A SMT problem is the problem of determining the satisfiability of logical formulas with respect to background theories.
 Modern SMT solvers integrate a Boolean satisfiability (SAT) solver with specialized solvers for a set of literals belonging to each theory.
 The constraints are stated over specific domains, typically: Booleans, integers, rationals, reals, finite domains, or combinations of them.
 The problem consists in finding an assignment to the variables that satisfy all constraints.

 To show the usability of both SMT and pure functional languages to tackle energy efficiency problems, I implemented the classical problem of packing VMs on servers using the library [SBV](http://leventerkok.github.io/sbv/), with only one dimension for the sake of simplicity.
-In the example underneath [full example here](https://github.com/cdupont/Plug4Green-design), each VM has a demand in term of CPU, and each server has a certain CPU capacity to offer.
+In the example underneath ([full code here](https://github.com/cdupont/Plug4Green-design)), each VM has a demand in term of CPU, and each server has a certain CPU capacity to offer.
 The objective is to find the placement of the VMs on the servers that minimizes the number of servers needed.
 The only constraint applied is that the total CPU consumption of the VMs that will be running on a server must not exceed the capacity of that server.